SamYT-dur/FERROSCOPE/README.md

 Article currently in review.

 A side effect of FERROSCOPE lead us to identify some CSD structures reported in the wrong space group (PSTG) a la Marsh et al., Acta Cryst.
 (2002).
 B58, 62-77 and Brock, Acta Cryst.
 (2022).
 B78, 576-588\
-/PSTG_ONLY contains a stripped down version of findsym for those only interested in erroneous space group choice in the CSD.
+/PSTG_ONLY contains a stripped down version of FERROSCOPE for those only interested in erroneous space group choice in the CSD with adjusted tolerances more appropriate for this purpose.

 ## Installation
 * Download and install the CSD Python API.
 FERROSCOPE was tested on the Sep24 version.